 Plausible gets you cover if you need to comply with GDPR, CCPA, and PECR.

-Their cheapest plan starts at $6 a month and for $12 a month you get 100k pageviews across unlimited sites.
+Their cheapest plan starts at $6 a month (just $4 if paid yearly) and for $12 a month you get 100k pageviews across unlimited sites.
 They also publish a roadmap to keep you up-to-date with what’s coming.

 GoatCounter is another great option for privacy-oriented analytics not tracking users personal data.
 As Plausible is fully Open Source licensed under EUPL.
 The platform is written in Go.